FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 }
 ```

-The functions `guidToString` and `decodeBase64` help convert the `objectGUID` attribute, is a set of bytes in Active Directory, to a UUID FusionAuth can understand.
-If you are using version 1.19.7 or later, you can use a built in function instead: `FusionAuth.ActiveDirectory.b64GuidToString(userAttributes['objectGuid;binary'])`.
-See [the LDAP lambda docs](/docs/v1/tech/lambdas/ldap-connector-reconcile) for more info.
+The functions `guidToString` and `decodeBase64` convert the `objectGUID` attribute, a set of bytes in Active Directory, to a UUID FusionAuth can understand.

+If you are using version 1.19.7 or later, use the built in function instead: `FusionAuth.ActiveDirectory.b64GuidToString(userAttributes['objectGuid;binary'])`.
+See [the LDAP lambda docs](/docs/v1/tech/lambdas/ldap-connector-reconcile) for more information.

 ### Configure the connector